Emmotes/ic_spoilers/docs/emergence_9.md

     </span>
 </span>

-The Vampire Emergence Chest will contain loot for Widdle, Nahara, Kas, Krux, Voronika and Ellywick.
+The Vampire Emergence Chest will contain loot for Ellywick, Widdle, Nahara, Voronika, Krux and Kas.

 {% comment %}
 # Emergence FAQ